kevinsogo/compgen/docs/preparation.md

 **Notes:**

 - Don't crash or reject if `argv[1]` is not a valid subtask name; instead, proceed as if you're checking against the largest subtask.
+(Important for Polygon.)

 - Use integer literals as subtask names.